renedelcarpio/githubFinder/README.md

-# gitHub Finder
+# Github Finder

 First you have to clone the project.
-After that, you have to go into the folder.
+After that, you have to go into the folder where the project was cloned.

 ## Requirements